rachelvansciver/rachelvansciver/README.md

 - 👋 Hi, I’m Rachel Van Sciver
 - 👀 I’m interested in all kinds of stuff!
-I like cats, web development, functional programming, and heavy metal.
+I like web development, functional programming, compilers, and heavy metal.
-- 🌱 I'm learning about compilers in my spare time
+- 🌱 I do competitive programming in my spare time
 - 💞️ I’m looking to collaborate on an open source project!
 - 📫 Contact me if you're interested in working together! rvansciver33@gmail.com